Transport for London: History

-TfL was created in 2000 as part of the Greater London Authority (GLA) by the Greater London Authority Act 1999.
-It gained most of its functions from its predecessor London Regional Transport in 2000.
+Transport for London was created in 2000 as part of the Greater London Authority (GLA) by the Greater London Authority Act 1999.
 The first Commissioner of TfL was Bob Kiley.
 The first chair was then-Mayor of London Ken Livingstone, and the first deputy chair was Dave Wetzel.
 Livingstone and Wetzel remained in office until the election of Boris Johnson as Mayor in 2008.
 Johnson took over as chairman, and in February 2009 fellow-Conservative Daniel Moylan was appointed as his deputy.